WCCC (FM): History

 In 1980, the station was moved to 243 South Whitney Street in Hartford.
-In 1998, Marlin Broadcasting purchased the station from Greater Hartford Communications Corporation and moved the station to 1039 Asylum Avenue; around this time, WCCC-FM evolved to an Active Rock format.
-Because their building is made of brick (and due to the name of the street on which they're located), it is often referred to by staff as "The Asylum."
+In 1998, Marlin Broadcasting purchased the station from Greater Hartford Communications Corporation and moved the station to 1039 Asylum Avenue; around this time, WCCC-FM evolved to an active rock format.
+Because their building is made of brick (and due to the name of the street on which they were located), it is often referred to by staff as "The Asylum".
 The building used to be occupied by Hartford station WHCN.
 Former program director Mike Picozzi worked for WHCN when it was located on Asylum Avenue.

 In 2000, a $1,000,000 renovation was undertaken at the station's tower site with a new tower, new antenna and a new building were installed.
 This resulted in improved coverage for the station's 23,000 watt FM signal.

-In a humorous response to WHCN's switch to "The River 105.9," WCCC-FM briefly became "The Lake 106.9" on April 1, 2002, playing soft rock music.
+In a humorous response to WHCN's switch to "The River 105.9", WCCC-FM briefly became "The Lake 106.9" on April 1, 2002, playing soft rock music.

 In 2004, WCCC-FM started streaming its programming full-time via the internet.
 In April 2005, WCCC-FM became one of the first stations in the state to commence broadcasting on HD Radio.
 In April 2007, it added an HD2 channel which featured WCCC's classical music format.

 In March 2013, WCCC-FM shifted its format from active rock to classic rock.
 The change in format resulted in controversy and backlash from both fans and airstaff.
 When asked about the change, program director Mike Picozzi responded, "Why not?"
 On April 2, 2013, Piccozzi left WCCC-FM.

 On July 30, 2014, Marlin announced that they would be selling both WCCC-FM and WCCC (AM) to EMF Broadcasting, which would result in the discontinuation of the rock format after 39 years and flipping the stations to the nationwide K-Love network, which airs contemporary Christian music.
 Program director Mike Karolyi hosted a five-hour goodbye show on August 1, with most of its current and former DJs, guests, and bands inspired by WCCC-FM coming by the studio or calling in, including Howard Stern talking about his time on WCCC-FM.
-At 5:00 p.m., WCCC-FM signed off with Walk by Pantera, followed by a period of dead air.
+At 5:00 p.m., WCCC-FM signed off with "Walk" by Pantera, followed by a period of dead air.
 Soon after, WCCC and WCCC-FM joined K-Love.